defold/doc/docs/en/manuals/profiling.md

 ## The runtime visual profiler

 Debug builds feature a runtime visual profiler that displays live information rendered overlayed on top of the running application.
-It is turned on and off my sending a message named "toggle_profile" to the "system" socket:
+It is turned on and off by sending a message named "toggle_profile" to the "system" socket:

 ```lua
 function on_reload(self)